 How long does it take to find an Au Pair for my family after I apply?

 AIFS is an Australian registered company and operate in accordance with Australian laws.
 Our families have access to our policies and procedures and we encourage families who reside in Sydney to visit our centrally located centre that services all AIFS Australia programs.
 We are bricks and mortar and a team of trained professionals - not an automated website.

-Can the Au Pair drive in Australia?
+Can AIFS Au Pairs drive in Australia?

 The Host Family agrees to limit any claim against the Au Pair for uninsured damages resulting in the negligent operation of a motor vehicle to a maximum of AUD$1,000.
 In the event of an insurance claim, the Host Family will be responsible for paying any excess relating to the claim.
 The Host Family will be liable to pay 100% of any damages if the Au Pair is not listed on the vehicle’s insurance cover.